Matrix Factorization-Based Solar Spectral Irradiance Missing Data Imputation with Uncertainty Quantification: Uncertainty Quantification

 \subsection{Adapting CP to Mixed Missingness Patterns}

-In the SSI data, the pixels are not missing independently because of the downtime missingness, making the application of conformal prediction not straightforward.
-We impose Assumption~\ref{ass:cp missingness} on the missingness mechanism for downtown and scatter missingness.
-Suppose we observe $\bw$ and $O$, the downtime and scattered missing indicators, respectively; where $\bw$ is an $n$-dimensional vector, and $O$ is a $m\times n$ matrix.
-The $j$-th element of $\bw$ equals 1 if the $j$-th column of $X$ contains only missing values, and 0 otherwise.
-The $(i,j)$-th element of $O$ equals 1 if $X_{ij}$ is missing, and 0 otherwise.
-Then the overall missingness indicator $M_{ij} = \mathrm{sign}(O_{ij}+w_{j})$, i.e., a mixed missingness mechanism.
+In the SSI data, the entries are not missing independently due to a mixture of the downtime and scatter missingness mechanism, which makes the application of CP nontrivial.
+We impose Assumption~\ref{ass:cp missingness} on the missingness mechanism for downtime and scatter missingness.
+Suppose we observe $\bw$ and $O$, the downtime and scattered missing indicators, respectively, where $\bw\in\RR^n$ and $O \in\RR^{m\times n}$.
+The $j$-th element of $\bw$ equals 1 if the $\bx_j$ contains only missing values, and 0 otherwise.
+The $(i,j)$-th element of $O$ is 1 if $X_{ij}$ is missing, and 0 otherwise.
+Then the overall missingness indicator $M_{ij} = \mathrm{sign}(O_{ij}+w_{j})$, thereby defining a mixed missingness mechanism.

 \begin{assumption}[A mixed, independent missingness mechanism] \normalfont \end{assumption}